 - If the brake system is not leaking, there should never be a need to add fluid.
 If the fluid level is low, the pads are probably worn.
-By replacing the pads, the fluid level will return to its normal level - Use only DOT 4 brake fluid and replace the brake fluid every two years or sooner if moisture content is 3% or greater.
+By replacing the pads, the fluid level will return to its normal level. - Use only DOT 4 brake fluid and replace the brake fluid every two years or sooner if moisture content is 3% or greater.
 See a Harley-Davidson dealer.

 Inspect brake fluid level and check brake pads and discs for wear at proper intervals.
-Refer to Service Records (Page 251).
+Refer to SERVICE INTERVALS AND RECORDS > SERVICE RECORDS (Page 253).

-- Place vehicle on a flat level surface. - a.
-Front brake: Level the master cylinder by turning the handlebar and/or standing the motorcycle upright (not leaning on jiffy stand). - Rear brake: Position the motorcycle so the master cylinder reservoir is level. - See Figure 78.
+- 1. Place vehicle on a flat level surface. - a.
+Front brake: Level the master cylinder by turning the handlebar and/or standing the motorcycle upright (not leaning on jiffy stand). - b.
+Rear brake: Position the motorcycle so the master cylinder reservoir is level. - 2.
+See Figure 78.
 View reservoir sight glass.
 Fluid level must be at or above the minimum mark on glass.
-If fluid level is below minimum mark, see a Harley-Davidson dealer. - Verify front brake hand lever and rear brake foot pedal have a firm feel when applied.
+If fluid level is below minimum mark, see a Harley-Davidson dealer. - 3.
+Verify front brake hand lever and rear brake foot pedal have a firm feel when applied.
 If brakes are not firm, the brake system must be bled.
 See a Harley-Davidson dealer.